dnapi/42_push_swap/README.md

 # Push swap
-Project at Hive ( School 42 in Helsinki)
+Project at Hive ( School 42 in Helsinki).
+Implementation based on cyclic buffer on array.
+Algotrithm is inspired by [link](https://www.youtube.com/watch?v=2aMrmWOgLvU).

 ## Overview